 This read-only attribute returns a copy of the value of all actual positions in the variable as a list.
-For variables bound to DML returning statements where the attribute $cx_Oracle.future.dml_ret_array_val$ is not set or set to the value False, this will be the returned data for the first execution of the statement.
-In all other cases the elements returned will be the equivalent of calling getvalue() for each valid position and the length will correspond to the value of the actualElements attribute.
+This is the equivalent of calling getvalue() for each valid position and the length will correspond to the value of the actualElements attribute.